The Contemptible Citizen Kane

 Daffy Duck says you're despicable

-A rewriting of history to whitewash the man, in a tricky way where they didn't have to commit to actually saying it is Hearst.
+This rewriting of history to whitewash the man, was engineered in a tricky way where they didn't have to commit to actually saying it is Hearst.
 Its lies solidify Citizen Kane as one of the worst movies of all time, which is a fascinating reversal, but not surprising when we consider how many things we're sold on are complete BS.

 Then there's the presentation itself, the looks and artistry.
 You have to laugh at the critical fawning over this stinker.
 For a start, it doesn't help in the least that we are constantly reminded it's a movie, on cheap sets that have all the charm of Ralph Kramden's miserable apartment on The Honeymooners.

-The story meanders and repeatedly stalls, like an old jalopy.
-It fawns over Hearst, who was a war criminal, and repeats its pathetic "theme" to justify the fool's behavior, "Oh, he's just searching for love..."
+The story meanders and repeatedly stalls, like an old jalopy, and repeats its pathetic "theme" to justify Hearst's ("Kane's") behavior.
+"Oh, he's just searching for love..."
 Huh?
+The real Hearst was a war criminal.
 Yes, they had to use a lot of fancy-pants tricks, part of a lifelong series of lies we're fed, to try to perform the unlikely lionizing of Hearst.

 The film is presented as "a series of loosely related vignettes."
 That is to say, it's disjointed.

 The worst is all the hype and misrepresentation.
 Welles didn't do all this himself.
 You can't trust any critic or slavering fan.
-The sycophants gush over Welles "inventing" film-making techniques that had been around long before, all these tropes and clever devices, like a calendar advancing to represent time passing.
+The sycophants gush over Welles "inventing" film-making techniques, tropes and clever devices, that had been around long before, like a calendar advancing to represent time passing.
 Historians in a position to know contradict the notion that the film was at all inventive.

 Welles didn't write it, it was after someone else's script; Welles didn't film it, he found an experienced cinematographer.